 Tel: 01223 761762

-I moved to PCU in March 2017 following ten years at the London School of Hygiene and Tropical Medicine, where I worked as a statistician on various projects in chronic kidney disease, dementia and heart disease alongside teaching duties in survival analysis and statistics in epidemiology.
-Prior to this, I obtained a PhD involving building and validating a health economic decision model for screening of abdominal aortic aneurysms whilst based at the MRC Biostatistics Unit in Cambridge.
-I also hold an MSc in Medical Statistics (LSHTM) and the Post-graduate Certificate in Learning and Teaching (LSHTM).
+Lois moved to PCU in March 2017 following ten years at the London School of Hygiene and Tropical Medicine, where she worked as a statistician on various projects in chronic kidney disease, dementia and heart disease alongside teaching duties in survival analysis and statistics in epidemiology.
+Prior to this, she obtained a PhD involving building and validating a health economic decision model for screening of abdominal aortic aneurysms whilst based at the MRC Biostatistics Unit in Cambridge.
+Lois also holds an MSc in Medical Statistics (LSHTM) and the Post-graduate Certificate in Learning and Teaching (LSHTM).

 Co-Module Organiser for Statistics in Epidemiology by distance-learning (LSHTM)